 Realize that a good designer has a ton of insight to bring to the development of your business, to your marketing etc. So it’s critical that you show the designer that you’re the kind of client that respects them, that understands the value of their work.

 Don’t come into a project expecting to be presented with many concepts/designs so that you can then pick your favorites each time, based on your subjective preference.
 Once again, who is the design for?
 Your customers.
 So even if you do like the results, the goal is for them to be effective with your target audience.

 When you do have a clear plan in mind, and the website turns out exactly to your liking, you still can’t really expect overnight success.

-Your website design and the skills of your designer are only multiplier of the existing value you put out there.
+Your website design and the skills of your designer are only multipliers of the existing value you put out there.
 No magical design can save poor content over the long-haul.
-Great content multiplied by great design can do wonders though!
+Great content multiplied by great design can do wonders, though!

-So never loose focus: images matter most (aka “content is king”)
+So never loose focus: your images matter most (aka “content is king”)

 There are two sides to any (work) relationship, and you have to understand your part.

 To turn an interesting statement on its head: there’s no such thing as “designers from hell”, because only photographers from hell hire those types of designers.
 It’s your responsibility to choose the right kind of designer to work with.